-This article explores how an economic ideology, neoliberalism, serves as a covert language policy mechanism pushing the global spread of English.
-Our analysis builds on a case study of the spread of English as medium of instruction (MoI) in South Korean higher education.
-The Asian financial crisis of 1997/98 was the catalyst for a set of socio-economic transformations that led to the imposition of "competitiveness" as a core value.
-Competition is heavily structured through a host of testing, assessment and ranking mechanisms, many of which explicitly privilege English as a terrain where individual and societal worth are established.
+This article explores how an economic ideology-neoliberalism-serves as a covert language policy mechanism pushing the global spread of English.
+Our analysis builds on a case study of the spread of English as a medium of instruction (MoI) in South Korean higher education.
+The Asian financial crisis of 1997/98 was the catalyst for a set of socioeconomic transformations that led to the imposition of "competitiveness" as a core value.
+Competition is heavily structured through a host of testing, assessment, and ranking mechanisms, many of which explicitly privilege English as a terrain where individual and societal worth are established.
 University rankings are one such mechanism structuring competition and constituting a covert form of language policy.
-One ranking criterion, "internationalisation," is particularly easy to manipulate and strongly favours English MoI.
+One ranking criterion-internationalization-is particularly easy to manipulate and strongly favors English MoI.
 We conclude by reflecting on the social costs of elevating competitiveness to a core value enacted on the terrain of language choice.
+(English as a global language, globalization, higher education, medium of instruction (MoI), neoliberalism, South Korea, university rankings)\